vinicinbgs/my-docs/docs/release-it/index.md

 -------
+#### Defining stability (pg 24-25)
+The terms impulse and stress come from mechanical engineering.
+An impulse is a rapid shock to the system.
+An impulse to the system is when something whacks it with a hammer.
+In contrast, stress to the system is a force applied to the system over an extended period.

+Examples:
+A flash mob pounding the PS6 product detail page, thanks to a rumor that such a thing exists, cause an impulse.
+Ten thousand new sessions, all arriving within one minute of each other, is very difficult for any service instance to withstand.
+A celebrity tweet about your site is an impulse.
+Dumping twelve million messages into a queue at midnight on November 21 is an impulse.
+These thing can facture the system in the blink of an eye.

+On the other hand, getting slow response from your credit card processor because it doesn't have enough capacity for all of its customers is a stress to the system.
+In a mechanical system, a material changes shape when stress is applied.
+This change in shape is called the `strain`.
+Stress produces strain.
+The same thing happens with computer systems.
+The stress from the credit card processor will cause strain to propagate to other parts of the system, which can produce odd effects.
+It could manifest as higher RAM usage on the web servers or excess I/O rates on the database server or as some other far distant effect.

+So how do you find these kinds of bugs?
+The only way you can catch them before they bite you in production is to run your own longevity tests.
+If you can, set aside a developer machine.
+Have it run JMeter, Marathon, or some other load-testing tool.
+Don't hit the system hard; just keep driving requests all the time.
+(Also, be sure to have the scripts slack for a few hours a day to simulate the slow period during the middle of the night.
+That will catch connection pool and firewall timeouts.)

+#### Chain of Failure (pg 29)

+Underneath  every  system  outage  is  a  chain  of  events  like  this.
+One  small issue leads to another, which leads to another.
+Looking at the entire chain of failure after the fact, the failure seems inevitable.

 Fault: A condition that creates an incorrect internal state in your software.
 A fault may be due to a latent bug that gets triggered, or it may be due